NanoBreeze/Bluefin-Compiler/README.md

 ## 4 Declarations & Definitions

 Declarations in Bluefin are much simpler than in other languages.
+Declaration and definition must occur before usage.
+The only exception is in structs, which allows forward references.

 ### 4.1 Function Definition